 The Round Tower was built as an astronomical observatory but what makes it so special is the equestrian staircase, which has no stairs but allows a rider to gallop all the way to the top.
 Excellent exercise course if you need to train your hip gold.
 I enjoyed the most the little kissing bench.
 Too bad it was just us girls.
 The view from the top was mostly dark, you should climb to the top during the day.
 Still, it was worth going up there.

 The next day we got lucky with the weather!
-Not that it was any warmer, but the sun was out and the city presented itself in a new light.
-All of a sudden everything was sparkling and looked so bright and shiny!
+Not that it was any warmer, but at least the sun was out and the city presented itself in a new light.
+Therefore all of a sudden everything was sparkling and looked so bright and shiny!
 We left the hotel for breakfast at Mirabelle and later walked again to the Rosenborg Castle.
 We hadn’t given up on going in and viewing the crown jewels.
 Of course besides the crown jewels there is a vast collection of other jewels and priceless knickknacks.
 And quite a lot of portraits of former kings and queens who were absolutely ugly.
-Makes one wonder where Prince Frederik gets his looks from?
+This makes one wonder however where Prince Frederik gets his looks from?
 Yours, Pollybert